f5devcentral/bigip-automation/level-3/README.md

     gitlab/gitlab-runner:latest
 ```

+> [!NOTE]
+> If the states during the pipleline are getting queued for more than 5-10 seconds then you can improve that by changing the concurrency to **5** in the `config.toml` file.
+If you are using Ubuntu you can find this file in the following folder `/var/lib/docker/volumes/gitlab-runner-config/_data/`

 ### Step 4.
 Register your GitLab Runner

 Log on to **GitLab.com** and go to the repository you have created.